tensorflow/probability/tensorflow_probability/g3doc/api_docs/python/tfp/distributions/Kumaraswamy.md

 The Kumaraswamy distribution is defined over the `(0, 1)` interval using parameters
 `concentration1` (aka "alpha") and `concentration0` (aka "beta").
-It has a shape similar to the Beta distribution, but is reparameterizeable.
+It has a shape similar to the Beta distribution, but is easier to reparameterize.

 #### Mathematical Details